johngarcia144/budget-tracker/README.md

   # Budget Tracker

   ## Description
-    Budget Tracker is an applicaiton that allows you to keep track of your band account online and offline.
+    Budget Tracker is an applicaiton that allows you to keep track of your bank account online and offline.
 The applicaiton uses MongoDB, mongoose, moran, and express to dynamically update data.

   ## Table of Contents
   - [Links](#links)